 - Open the Bark for Kids app and tap on the Settings icon > Test Monitoring.

-Now, your child will have the best of both worlds -- they'll be able to send and receive text messages, picture messages, etc. while also getting your Screen Time and Web Filtering rules applied!
+Now, your child will have the best of both worlds -- they'll be able to send and receive text messages, picture messages, etc. while also being monitored and getting your Screen Time and Web Filtering rules applied!
 The only thing they'd be missing out on are the typing indicators and other chat features.